-Communicating via Ethernet: This option can be selected, for example, if the device is equipped with the serial link and it is connected to the Ethernet through the RS232/Ethernet converter.
+Communication via Ethernet: This option can be selected, for example, if the device is equipped with the serial link and it is connected to the Ethernet through the RS232/Ethernet converter.
 If the converter does no modifications to the transmitted data, then it is a very easy way how to communicate via Ethernet with devices not equipped with Ethernet interface.
-Caution: Using this communication over Ethernet is technicaly limited.
+Caution: Usage of this communication over Ethernet is technicaly limited.
 It is not possible to dynamicaly modify the commnication speed, which is required by the standasd (see below)!
 And therefore such solution is suitable only for configurations not using dynamic communication speed modifications.

-For easy integration of this driver into the application it is handy to use: Preconfigurations in group "IEC62056 protocol"
+For easy integration of this driver into the application it is handy to use: Preconfigurations in group "IEC62056 communication protocol"

 For communication with energy meters mased on the IEC62056-21 standard, the following physical interfaces can be used: